Skip Navigation

 2. Stocks and equities

-Stocks and equities are one of the most common growth-oriented investment avenues, and they can help you grow your money by multiple times over a short to a medium interval of time.
+Stocks and equities are some of the most common growth-oriented investment avenues, and they can help you grow your money multiple times over a short to medium interval of time.
 However, they are high-risk instruments and can quickly degrade your money as well.
 Therefore, you need to be very careful and diligent while investing in these instruments.

 3. Mutual funds